Lokankara/Quiz/src/main/resources/quiz-set_5.md

 ---

 ## 5. You are a Solutions Architect working on a project for a client that requires instances to be available 24/7.
 The workload is predictable, and it is vital to keep costs optimized while ensuring the servers are always running.
 The client prefers a long-term commitment to make the most out of potential savings.
-Which Amazon EC2 pricing option should you recommend given the need for a cost-effective, long-term solution with consistent usage?
+Which Amazon EC2 pricing answers should you recommend given the need for a cost-effective, long-term solution with consistent usage?

 - Reserved Instances.
 - Spot Instances.